 The root of Ligusticum porteri, known as Oshá, has long been esteemed–particularly among Native Americans and Hispanic populations in the Southwest and Mexico–as a traditional remedy for colds, sore throat and other ailments.
 Its use as an herbal remedy has increased significantly in the North American natural products market over the past two decades.

-In the face of increasing concern about this species’ possible decline due to unsustainable harvest practices, our group at the University of Kansas began a collaborative effort with the Rio Grande and San Juan National Forests, beginning in summer 2012.
-The project is aimed at obtaining baseline data on the status of Oshá populations and their resilience to different harvest pressures.
-Ligusticum porteri currently is not tracked by any state or federal conservation agencies, and comprehensive management strategies are lacking.
-Data from our project can be used to determine what a suitable rate of Oshá harvest might be as a guideline for wild harvesters to follow, and also as baseline data that can be used for establishment of permits for harvesters on National Forest lands.
+Oshá currently is not tracked by any state or federal conservation agencies, and comprehensive management strategies are lacking.
+In the face of increasing concern about this species’ possible decline due to increased demand and unsustainable harvest practices, our group at the University of Kansas began a collaborative effort with the Rio Grande and San Juan National Forests, beginning in summer 2012.
+Through this project we obtained baseline data on Oshá populations and their resilience to different pressures from harvesting.
+From these data, we calculated sustainable rates of Oshá harvest that might be used as a guideline for wild harvesters to follow, and that could be used by the Forest Service to establish collecting permits for the sustainable harvest of Oshá.
+Details on this work can be found here.